gridonic/ConsoleServiceProvider/README.md

 ## Write commands

-Your commands should extend `Knp\Command\Command` to have access to the 2 useful following commands:
+Your commands should extend `Gridonic\Command\Command` to have access to the 2 useful following commands:

 * `getSilexApplication`, which returns the silex application
 * `getProjectDirectory`, which returns your project's root directory (as configured earlier)

-I know, it's a lot to learn, but it's worth the pain.

 ## Register commands